BLOG

 Melting Point Determination

-Melting point determination can be performed by various test methods such as Capillary Tube Method and Differential Scanning Calorimetry.
+It can be performed by various test methods such as Capillary Tube Method, Differential Scanning Calorimetry.

-- If it is a differential scanning calorimeter; The sample is placed in a closed test environment, the temperature is observed as it is heated, and the temperature at which it begins to melt is recorded.
+• Differential Scanning Calorimetry; the sample is placed in a closed test environment, the temperature is observed while heating and the temperature at which it begins to melt is recorded.

 Melting point determination is a method used in the pharmaceutical industry to determine the purity of active pharmaceutical ingredients and to ensure that they meet the necessary requirements.
-It is carried out within the scope of quality and effectiveness tests of the drug product.
-It can also be used to identify and characterize materials in the materials industry, including polymers and ceramics.
-In some cases, melting point determination can be used in forensic medicine to determine the purity of unknown substances or various drugs.
+It is performed as part of quality and efficacy testing of the pharmaceutical product.
+It can also be used in the materials industry, including polymers and ceramics, to identify and characterize materials.
+In some cases, melting point determination can also be used in forensic medicine to determine the purity of unknown substances or various drugs.

 7324